 Howell’s article claimed—and the Canadian Tide and Current Tables broadly confirmed—that the strongest current in Nakwakto Rapids occurs each year during the day’s largest ebb just before the full moon closest to the winter solstice.
 Unfortunately, that particular ebb occurs several hours after sunset, when it is pitch-dark and impossible to see the raging rapids.
 Luckily, the year’s second-strongest current, nearly as powerful, occurs during the day’s largest ebb just before the new moon closest to the summer solstice.
 That particular ebb occurs two hours after sunrise on a beautiful June morning.

 Even in June, crossing Queen Charlotte Strait by kayak can be a harrowing proposition.
 A gale warning was in effect on the morning of my launch in Port Hardy, with several days of worse weather on the way.
-I scooted across the strait as fast as possible to reach Skull Cove, with only the briefest stop in God’s Pocket to visit my favorite midden: a 16-foot-tall (5 m) tower of crushed shells marking the site of an old First Nations village called Ik’ix’yulis.
+I scooted across the strait as fast as possible to reach Skull Cove, with only the briefest stop in God’s Pocket to visit my favorite midden: a sixteen-foot-tall (5 m) tower of crushed shells marking the site of an old First Nations village called Ik’ix’yulis.

 The currents and chop made for an intimidating crossing of Queen Charlotte Strait, but I reached the far side just before the wind hit in earnest.
 The abandoned whale observatory in Skull Cove offered the perfect refuge to wait out the gale.
 Most of the observatory’s cabins were still intact, cheerless but clean and mercifully free of mice.
 An outdoor, covered kitchen area afforded a place to drink tea and watch the wind blow over Queen Charlotte Strait for the next two days.